sloria/www/content/2013-11-17-mvc-and-apis-keep-em-light-and-fluffy.md

 Let's take the example of determining output data for a REST API.
 Where does the logic for outputting the model data as JSON belong?

 - **In the model (Good, but not best)**.
-Adding a serialization method to a model class is a fine solution that is reuseable and testable.
+Adding a serialization method to a model class is a fine solution that's reuseable and testable.
 However, it adds unnecessary heft to the models, which introduces problems that we'll see shortly.
 - **In the controller (Bad)**.
 Leads to duplicated code and is difficult to test.
 - **In the view (Ugly)**.
 Just because your templating engine offers a ``to_json`` template helper doesn't mean you should use it.
 Doing this is even less reusable and testable than formatting data in the controller.